IIIF/api/source/presentation/4.0/model.md

 The value of the region parameter in the IIIF Image API URL structure, as recorded in an Image API Selector.

+The value of `quality` _MUST_ be a string, and must conform to the requirements for the region parameter described in the Image API.

 * The IIIF Image API Selector _MAY_ have the `region` property with exactly one value.<br/>
   Clients _MUST_ process the `region` property on a IIIF Image API Selector.
 * Other types of resource _MUST NOT_ have the `region` property.<br/>